katiemdelany/FM_Intern_Wrap/README.md

 This is the wrapper script designed to take user input and direct the pipeline to use amino acid targets or nucleotide targets.

 ###### Input for script:
---aa if amino acid target fasta
+--target_enrichment_data if target enrichment sequencing method

---dna if nucleotide target fasta
+--whole_genome_data if data is whole genome input data

---dataset dataset path
+--assembly_data if data is either a SPAdes assembly or non-SPAdes assembly

 ##### getNameList.py